 Executive Programme in Algorithmic Trading (EPAT®)

 Keeping in mind the need for an online programme for working professionals, we at QuantInsti®, offer a comprehensive hands-on course called Executive Programme in Algorithmic Trading (EPAT).
-The salient features of the course are listed in the table below.
+The salient features of this algo trading course are listed in the table below.
 The objective of the course is to make students market-ready upon successful completion of the coursework.

 Step 3: Get Placed, Learn More And Implement On The Job